-From the top of Gol Gumbaz, we could see lots of domes jetting out all over the city.
+From the top of Gol Gumbaz, we could see lots of domes jutting out all over the city.
 The security guide pointed out the main ones and kind of created a mental map of the city for us and we knew the general direction in which we need to go around for Bijapur Sightseeing.

-Bara Kaman, Bijapur.
+Bara Kaman, Bijapur

-Malik-e-Maidan has a war piece on display – the largest medieval canon in the world.
+Malik-e-Maidan has a war piece on display – the largest medieval cannon in the world.
 Covered in a green Patina, this metal wonder is lying proudly on top of a bastion of the fort wall.
 You can go around it and see the elephants carved on its sides and go on top to see the top view that reveals the lion carved on top of its mouth.
-At another bastion lies the place that used to hold this canon with a provision to rotate it.
+At another bastion lies the place that used to hold this cannon with a provision to rotate it.
 This was a war trophy and sits on a platform specially built to showcase it.
-Imagine once this was auctioned for mere Rs 150/-.
+Imagine once this was auctioned for a mere Rs 150/-.

-An unusual piece of architecture we saw at a place called Mehtar Mahal – which is an ornate entrance to what is a rather plain looking mosque.
-Our auto guy called it Bhangi Mahal – I am sure there is genesis to this name but no one could explain that to me.
-The young men lounging inside said it is called Behtar or Behatareen Mehal.
+An unusual piece of architecture we saw at a place called Mehtar Mahal – which is an ornate entrance to what is a rather plain-looking mosque.
+Our auto guy called it Bhangi Mahal – I am sure there is a genesis to this name but no one could explain that to me.
+The young men lounging inside said it is called Behtar or Behtareen Mahal.
 What is exclusive about this place is the ornate ceiling at the entrance, which looked like it belonged to a temple as it is flat and intricately carved.